aws/aws-cdk-rfcs/text/0605-eks-rewrite.md

   readonly memory?: Size;
   readonly environment?: { [key: string]: string };
   /**
-   * Wich subnets should the provider functions be placed in.
+   * Which subnets should the provider functions be placed in.
    */
   readonly vpcSubnets?: ec2.SubnetSelection;
 }
 ```

-Before
+Usage - Before

 ```
 new eks.Cluster(this, 'MyCluster', {
   version: eks.KubernetesVersion.V1_31,
-  kubectlMemory: Size.gibibytes(4),
+  kubectlMemory: Size.gigabytes(4),
   kubectlLayer: new KubectlV31Layer(this, 'kubectl'),
   kubectlEnvironment: {
     'http_proxy': 'http://proxy.myproxy.com',
   },
+  kubectlRole: iam.Role.fromRoleArn(
+    this,
-  kubectlRole: iam.Role.fromRoleArn(this, 'MyRole', 'arn:aws:iam::123456789012:role/lambda-role');
+    'MyRole',
+    'arn:aws:iam::123456789012:role/lambda-role'
+  );
 });
 ```

-After
+Usage - After

 ```
 new eks.Cluster(this, 'MyCluster', {
   version: eks.KubernetesVersion.V1_31,
+  kubectlLayer: new KubectlV31Layer(this, 'kubectl'),
   kubectlProviderOptions: {
-    memory: Size.gibibytes(4),
+    memory: Size.gigabytes(4),
-    kubectlLayer: new KubectlV31Layer(this, 'kubectl'),
     environment: {
       'http_proxy': 'http://proxy.myproxy.com',
     },
+    role: iam.Role.fromRoleArn(
+      this,
-    role: iam.Role.fromRoleArn(this, 'MyRole', 'arn:aws:iam::123456789012:role/lambda-role');
+      'MyRole',
+      'arn:aws:iam::123456789012:role/lambda-role'
+    );
 });
 ```

 ## Migration Path

 Note: We can't guarantee it's a safe migration.

-Due to the fact that switching from a custom resource (Custom::AWSCDK-EKS-Cluster) to a native L1 (AWS::EKS::Cluster) resource requires cluster replacement, CDK users who need to preserve their cluster will have to take additional actions.
+Due to the fact that switching from a custom resource
+(Custom::AWSCDK-EKS-Cluster) to a native L1 (AWS::EKS::Cluster) resource
+requires cluster replacement, CDK users who need to preserve their cluster will
+have to take additional actions.

-1. Set the authentication mode of cluster from `AuthenticationMode.CONFIG_MAP` to `AuthenticationMode.API_AND_CONFIG_MAP` and deploy
+1. Set the authentication mode of cluster from `AuthenticationMode.CONFIG_MAP`
+   to `AuthenticationMode.API_AND_CONFIG_MAP` and deploy
-2. Set the authentication mode of cluster from `AuthenticationMode.API_AND_CONFIG_MAP` to `AuthenticationMode.API` and deploy
+2. Set the authentication mode of cluster from
+   `AuthenticationMode.API_AND_CONFIG_MAP` to `AuthenticationMode.API` and
+   deploy
-3. Set removal policy to RETAIN on the existing cluster (and manifests) and deploy.
+3. Set removal policy to RETAIN on the existing cluster (and manifests) and
+   deploy.
 4. Remove cluster definition from their CDK app and deploy
 5. Add new cluster definition using the new constructs(EKSV2).
 6. Follow cdk import to import the existing cluster as the new definition.
    1. All relevant EKS resources support import.
    2. AWS::EKS::Cluster
    3. AWS::EKS::FargateProfile
    4. AWS::EKS::Nodegroup
 7. Add Manifests.

 ## Public FAQ

 ### What are we launching today?

 We’re launching a new EKS module `aws-eksv2-alpha`.
-It's a rewrite of existing `aws-eks` module with some breaking changes based on community feedbacks.
+It's a rewrite of existing
+`aws-eks` module with some breaking changes based on community feedbacks.

 ### Why should I use this feature?

-The new EKS module provides faster deployment, less complexity, less cost and more features (e.g. isolated VPC and escape hatching).
+The new EKS module provides faster deployment, less complexity, less cost and
+more features (e.g. isolated VPC and escape hatching).

 ### What's the future plan for existing `aws-eks` module?

-- When the new alpha module is published, `aws-eks` module will enter `maintainence` mode which means we will only work on bugs on `aws-eks` module.
+- When the new alpha module is published, `aws-eks` module will enter
+  `maintenance` mode which means we will only work on bugs on `aws-eks` module.
   New features will only be added to the new `aws-eksv2-alpha` module.
+(Note:
-(Note: this is the general guideline and we might be flexible on this)
+  this is the general guideline and we might be flexible on this)
-- When the new alpha module is stablized, `aws-eks` module will enter `deprecation` mode which means customers should migrate to the new module.
-They can till use the old module but we will not invest on features/bug fixes on it.
+- When the new alpha module is stabilized, `aws-eks` module will transition into
+  a deprecation phase.
+This implies that customers should plan to migrate their
+  workloads to the new module.
+While they can continue using the old module for
+  the time being, CDK team will prioritize new features/bug fix on the new
+  module

 ## Internal FAQ

 ### Why are we doing this?

 This feature has been highly requested by the community since Feb 2023.
+The
-The current implementation using custom resource has some limitations and is harder to maintain.
+current implementation using custom resource has some limitations and is harder
+to maintain.
 EKS L2 is a widely used module and we should rewrite it.

 ### Why should we _not_ do this?

-The migration for customers is not easy and we can't guarantee it's a safe migration without down time.
+The migration for customers is not easy and we can't guarantee it's a safe
+migration without down time.

 ### Is this a breaking change?

 Yes it's breaking change hence it's put into a new alpha module.
-A few other breaking changes are shipped together to make it more ergonomic and aligned with the new cluster implementation.
+A few other
+breaking changes are shipped together to make it more ergonomic and aligned with
+the new cluster implementation.

 ### What is the high-level project plan?

 - [ ] Publish the RFC
 - [ ] Gather feedback on the RFC
 - [ ] Get bar raiser to sign off on RFC